Why Do People Use Telegram? The US Is Missing Out

 City-specific groups, hobby communities, expat networks, buy-sell-trade groups — Telegram hosts millions of these.
 The 200,000-member limit and topic threads make it viable for communities that outgrow Discord servers or Facebook groups.

-The creator economy in the US is worth an estimated $250 billion as of 2024, and a growing slice of it is moving to Telegram.
-Our breakdown of how much content creators actually earn shows that the top earners are the ones who diversify beyond ad revenue — and Telegram is where many of them are landing.
-If you are thinking about becoming a content creator, understanding why Telegram matters is the first strategic advantage you can give yourself.
+The creator economy is worth an estimated $314 billion in 2026, growing at 22.7% annually — and a growing slice of it is moving to Telegram.
+Our breakdown of how much content creators actually earn shows that the top earners are the ones who diversify beyond ad revenue.
+Telegram is where many of them are landing.
 Here is why.

 US creator switching to Telegram for community monetization